A Bit About Suzette Hosken

 As an instructor, Suzette is known for her compassionate and inclusive teaching style, as well as her sense of fun.
 She encourages students to listen to their bodies, adapt movements to suit their needs, and cultivate a mindful, peaceful practice.
 Her classes highlight the calming and meditative qualities of Tai Chi and Qigong while subtly developing strength and balance.
 Suzette values the essence and tradition of these arts but places her students’ comfort and well-being at the heart of her approach.

-Suzette’s commitment to the WTQA community is further reflected in her role on the committee, where she currently serves as Vice President.
-Her teaching is enriched by her personal experience managing chronic pain, fatigue, and injury—giving her a deep empathy for others on their own healing journeys.
+Her teaching is enriched by her personal experience managing chronic pain, fatigue, and injury, giving her a deep empathy for others on their own healing journeys.
 She inspires her students to explore their potential and discover the restorative power of Tai Chi and Qigong.